 1. The Policy Development Working Group, led by Emmanuelle Voisin (Voisin Consulting Life Sciences- VCLS) works on delivering policy recommendations to include in silico modeling in all health care related policies, focusing on those policies where the legislative opportunities present themselves at EU level.
 In the near future, this WG will focus on pediatrics and orphan medicines.

 2. The International Development Working Group, led by Markus Reiterer (Medtronic).
-Its activities focus on the active engagement (especially on the regulatory level) with priority countries (China, Japan, South Korea), and on the follow-up with additional countries (India, Israel, Canada, Singapore, Australia, Brazil, Russia and Switzerland).
+Its activities focus on the active engagement (especially on the regulatory level) with priority countries (China, India, Japan, South Korea), and on the follow-up with additional countries (India, Israel, Canada, Singapore, Australia, Brazil, Russia and Switzerland).

 3. The Research and Technology Working Group, led by our Executive Director Lies Geris, seeks to bridge the missing mile between basic research and the commercialization of products.
 In this space, the group focuses on the following activities: